ilanfriedman/Awesome-Adobe-Plugins/README.md

 Alright.
 So there are a couple options for this depending on the plugin, so make sure to check the plugin's webpage for specific information. *NOTE: This isn't a definitive guide for installing every plugin ever.
-These are just the most common ways I've seen to install them for easy reference when using this list.*
+These are just the most common ways I've seen to install them for easy reference when using this list.* <!--Gotta love Adobe's unflinching consistency in their products-->

 ### Adobe Marketplace (*Newer*)